How to Listen to the Holy Spirit

 Later, God spoke again through the prophet Shemaiah: ‘God’s word: “You abandoned me; now I abandon you”’ (12:5, MSG).
 Again, they listened.
 They ‘humbled themselves and said, “The Lord is just.”’ (v.6).
 As a result, ‘When the Lord saw that they humbled themselves, this word of the Lord came to Shemaiah: “Since they have humbled themselves, I will not destroy them but will soon give them deliverance…”’ (v.7).

-Lord, please give me wisdom in hearing your voice.
-Help me to learn how to listen to the Holy Spirit.
+Lord, please give me wisdom in hearing your voice and knowing which advice is from the Spirit of God and which is not.
+Help me to learn to listen to the Holy Spirit.

 1 Corinthians 14:4